Traeger Brisket Recipe (Simple Smoked Brisket in 6 Steps)

 What to Serve With Brisket?

 The sides are just as important as the brisket!
-There are dozens of delicious sides to serve with brisket on my site!
-But I have chosen three of my favorites below.
+My site has dozens of delicious sides to serve with brisket, but I have chosen three of my favorites below.

 Smoked Mac and Cheese